Nadi-System/nadi-system/paper.md

 - **Executable Plugins** are independent programs that are run and their standard output is used to communicate values back to the NADI System.

+Instructions on how to use them are available on the plugin developer guide section of Nadi Book [@nadi-book-070].

 # Acknowledgements